adoyle-h/dotfiles/README.md

 ## Configuration

-### Modifications by yourself
+### User Modifications

-These parts of below files you should modify:
+These parts of below files you should modify.

 ./configs/gitconfig: